Eldorado Gold Corporation (EGO) attracts a new wave of investors despite economic turmoil - The Dwinnex

-Eldorado Gold Corporation (NYSE: EGO) closed the day trading at $6.72 down -2.75% from the previous closing price of $6.91.
-In other words, the price has decreased by -$0.19 from its previous closing price.
-On the day, 983741 shares were traded.
-EGO stock price reached its highest trading level at $6.82 during the session, while it also had its lowest trading level at $6.64.
+Eldorado Gold Corporation (NYSE: EGO) closed the day trading at $7.65 up 10.39% from the previous closing price of $6.93.
+In other words, the price has increased by $+0.72 from its previous closing price.
+On the day, 2854262 shares were traded.
+EGO stock price reached its highest trading level at $7.70 during the session, while it also had its lowest trading level at $7.01.

 Top 5 Cheap Stocks to Own Right Now